petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-virtual-instances.md

 It is up to you to configure the domain name and its corresponding server address.
 ```

-The next step is configuring [file storage](./using-file-storage.md).
+The next step is to [configure instance settings](./configuring-instance-settings.md).

 ## Relevant Concepts